About Health Insurance

 Use iSelect to Compare Health Insurance

 There are great deals out there so don't be afraid of changing health funds.
-If you change funds to a similar level of cover, you will not be required to re-serve those waiting periods with the new fund in most cases.
+If you change funds to a similar level of cover, you generally will not be required to re-serve those waiting periods with the new fund in most cases.

 People often don't change health funds because they falsely believe they'll have to go through a new waiting period.
 But legislation governing health funds guarantees that if you switch to another fund with the same level of cover, you will get continuity of cover.